Putting our brands first: How Bold prepares for peak season traffic in 2022

 This quote keeps something very important in the forefront of our minds: although we are always trying to build amazing, innovative tech, our mission is to make sure merchants are able to make a living while doing what they love and are passionate about.

-It gives us a proper perspective when deciding whether or not something should be done, because we can ask ourselves “Does it ultimately benefit the merchant?”
+It gives us a proper perspective when deciding whether or not something should be done, because we can ask ourselves, “does it ultimately benefit the merchant?”

-Black Friday planning starts early at Bold
+Peak season starts early at Bold

 By August, we’ve made our predictions about the volume of sales, traffic, and support we’re expecting based on last year’s numbers, and trends we’ve seen so far this year.